Does your dog duck for cover whenever thunder claps? These simple simple solutions can help you ease his fear.

 Dr. Newkirk believes there is also usually an environmental cause.
 “There’s usually some inciting thing going on,” he says.
 “The noise is there, yes, but something else has happened – a light flickered or the owner left and the storm started right afterward.
 It usually develops as a dog grows up.
 I’ve never seen it in a puppy.”

-Whatever the cause, rest assured there’s a solution to keep your dog from feeling scared during summer storms.
+Whatever the cause, rest assured there’s a solution to keep your dog from feeling scared the next time thunder claps.

 Dos and don’ts